arximboldi/immer/doc/persist.rst

    :start-after: start-new_table_t-broken-transformation
    :end-before:  end-new_table_t-broken-transformation

-Even though such transformation can't be performed efficiently, on a node level, we can still request these transformations to be applied and they will run for each value of the original container, creating a new independent container that doesn't use structural sharing:
+Even though such transformation can't be performed efficiently, on a node level, we can still request these transformations to be applied.
+This will run for each value of the original container, creating a new independent container that doesn't use structural sharing:

 .. literalinclude:: ../test/extra/persist/test_for_docs.cpp
    :language: c++
    :start-after: start-prepare-new_table_t-new-hash-conversion_map
    :end-before:  end-prepare-new_table_t-new-hash-conversion_map

-We can request for such container-level (as opposed to per-node level) transformation to be performed by wrapping the desired new container type ``new_table_t`` into a ``immer::persist::incompatible_hash_wrapper`` as the result of the ``immer::persist::target_container_type_request`` call.
+We can request for such container-level (as opposed to per-node level) transformation to be performed by wrapping the desired new container type ``new_table_t`` in a ``immer::persist::incompatible_hash_wrapper`` as the result of the ``immer::persist::target_container_type_request`` call.

 .. literalinclude:: ../test/extra/persist/test_for_docs.cpp
    :language: c++